Roasted potatoes in a bowl.

 Available in lots of different colors and varieties, most fingerlings are short and stubby.
 At the grocery, I buy them in assorted bags, but when I’m at the farmers market, I pick them out one by one to create my own mix.

-From yellow to red to purple, typical fingerling potatoes include Russian Banana, Rose Finn Apple, French Fingerling, Swedish Peanut and Purple Peruvian.
+From yellow to purple to red potatoes, typical fingerling potatoes include Russian Banana, Rose Finn Apple, French Fingerling, Swedish Peanut and Purple Peruvian.

 The Ingredients